 The Years 7-11 building is about 10 minutes away at Leckford Place and is a smaller site with 200 students.
 There is an outdoor play area where the boys were busy hoofing a football around while the girls were off chatting somewhere (stereotypical but true!).
 There has been a cool £500k set aside to create a more modern, dynamic playground – this one’s looking a bit tired.

 This is not a school where I will regale you with onsite swimming pools, multiple sports fields and music auditoriums!
 Facilities are, in fact, pretty good, using many of the Oxford University grounds, it’s just that they’re off campus (ergo, what minibuses are made for).
 As they say at the school, ‘restriction breeds invention’.

 So swimming takes place at Oxford University pool; hockey, rugby, cricket and athletics are held at University of Oxford sports grounds and Oxford City Football Club arena, plus Oxford Brookes University for facilities like their climbing wall; while pilates, dance, martial arts and yoga are either held in the school hall or Summertown’s Ferry Lane sports centre.
 The Year 7-11 kids have at least 2 double lessons of sport each week with extracurricular sport on Wednesday afternoons.

 d’Overbroeck’s does play the gamut of trad sports – rugby, hockey, and netball – but it recognises it’s unlikely to compete massively in this arena (and in fact, doesn’t want to as it’s not keen to promote a ‘cool’ First XV mentality which it feels is at odds with its relaxed, collaborative ethos).
-Instead, d’Overbroeck’s has started a tennis academy in conjunction with a nearby Oxford tennis club, and is also looking to major in golf.
+Instead, d’Overbroeck’s has started a Tennis Academy in conjunction with the nearby North Oxford Lawn Tennis Club, and is also looking to major in golf.

-Excellent. d’Overbroeck’s received its best ever GCSE results in 2020: 68% of entries awarded grades 9-7, with 40% hitting grades 8-9 (basically an A*) and a whopping 19% of all entries were grade 9.
-For A-Levels, 65% gained A*/A, and 27% were awarded A*.
-If you think about that for a minute, those are amazing results.
+Excellent. d’Overbroeck’s students achieved fantastic GCSE results in 2021: 69% of entries awarded grades 9-7, with 43% hitting grades 8-9 (basically an A*) and a whopping 23% of all entries were grade 9.
+For A-Levels, 67% gained A*/A, and 88% were awarded A*-B. If you think about that for a minute, those are amazing results.